SpecterOps/BloodHound/examples/helm/README.md

 In order to run this chart you will need the following:
 - A Kubernetes Cluster in which to deploy (any supported version should work with this chart).
-- Admin access or the ability to create Helm charts and the accociated Objects in this chart (validate RBAC Policies and Policy Engine configuration)
+- Admin access or the ability to create Helm charts and the associated Objects in this chart (validate RBAC Policies and Policy Engine configuration)
 - Helm (v3+) installed on a local workstation or CI Pipeline.

 ## Quick start